lukechn99/github-quickstart/4211/06_HTTP_and_cloud_computing.md

 We can use a directory server that can lead from one peer to another, or broadcast outwards to find the peer.
 Skype is an example of something that uses P2P and client-server

+### Containers
+Containers let you run applications and code in an environment that is separate from the computer.
+It separates concerns of code logic from IT dependencies.

 ### HTTP
 As long as you use HTTP protocol, you can communicate through the web and build your own browser.
 Regardless of machine, they can communicate to web servers using HTTP.
 HTTP uses TCP: client initiates RCP connection to server, server accepts TCP connection from client, HTTP messages are exchanged, then the connection is closed.